JkrishnaD/Sol-Indexer/README.md

 - Rust 1.70+ and Cargo
 - Docker and Docker Compose
-- PostgreSQL client libraries (for compilation)
+- Diesel cli for database migrations

 ## Quick Start